ebd622/springboot-crud-mysql-vuejs-helm/README.md

 **2. Install chart**

-Run the following command just to see a generated templates (no deployment):
+Run the following command just to see generated templates (no deployment):

 ```
 helm install crud-app --dry-run .